-Typically Oyakodon is made per serving, using this Oyakodon Pan.
+Typically Oyakodon (and Katsudon) is made individually for each serving, using this Oyakodon Pan.
 This small pan lets you slide the finished dish over the rice bowl easily while the egg is set but still runny (in Japan, eggs are safe to eat raw).
-To demonstrate, I use an 8-inch (small) frying pan in this recipe.
-To cook one serving at a time, divide the ingredients in half (we'll have to make it twice if you don't have two pans).
-Alternatively, you can cook 2 servings together in a big pan.
+To demonstrate in this recipe, I use a small 8-inch (20 cm) frying pan.
+Divide the ingredients in half.
+Of course, alternatively, you can cook 2 servings together in a big pan.

-Add the onion in a single layer.
+Add 1 serving of the onion in a single layer.
 Pour roughly ⅓ to ½ of the seasonings mixture (depending on the size of your frying pan, the amount may vary).
-Pour just enough sauce to cover the onion and chicken.
+Pour just enough sauce to cover the onion.

-Add half of the chicken on top of the onion.
+Add 1 serving of chicken on top of the onion.
 Make sure the onion and chicken are evenly distributed.
 Turn on the heat to medium heat and bring to a boil.

 Once boiling, lower the heat to medium-low heat.
-Skim off any foam or scum if you see any.
+Skim off any foam or scum if you see.
 Cover and cook for about 5 minutes or until chicken is no longer pink and onion is tender.

 Add the mitsuba (or green onion) right before removing from the heat.
-Pour the chicken and egg on top of steamed rice and drizzle the desired amount of remaining sauce.
+Transfer the chicken and egg over the steamed rice and drizzle the desired amount of remaining sauce.